gcmarques/sequelize-extension/README.md

 });

 extendSequelize(db, {
-  myExtension: (db, hooks) => { ... },
+  myCustomExtension: (db, hooks) => { ... },
 });
 ```

 ### Built-in Extensions

-The built-in extensions are enabled by default.
-In order to disable, you can call like below:
+The built-in extensions are disabled by default.
+In order to enable, you can call like below:

 ```
 extendSequelize(db, {
-  tracking: false,
+  tracking: { log: console.log },
+  // the extension settings can also be an empty object: {}
 });
 ```